-- Full Restaurant & Bar (this is the hard part.
-They are only open Thurs, Fri and Saturday evenings and they close at 10 pm.
+- Full Restaurant & Bar – They are only open Thurs, Fri and Saturday evenings and they close at 10 pm.
 Their service leaves much to be desired.
 Their timing of food delivery to the tables needs serious training.
 The kitchen needs to get it together and work on getting each table’s orders out at the same time.
 The food is bland and plain.
 They are notorious for running out of certain dishes.
 The wait staff needs to work on their timing and attention to their tables.
 We’ve gone a total of three times and each of those, we’ve had to wait a long time, had to ask for refills or even our check.
-They barely checked on us during our meals.
+The wait staff barely checked on us during our meals.
 The Hideaway Restaurant desperately needs help in all facets of restaurant and bar management.
 Running out of Miller Lite draft beer on a Friday at 6pm is unacceptable.
 We were forced to pay more for their foreign draught because they ran out of domestic.)

-- Clubhouse (never used it; no review)
+- Clubhouse – Never used it; no review

-Guests are not permitted to take their own beverages to the pool.
+We were not permitted to take their own beverages to the pool.
 We paid dearly to be guests of the RV ‘Resort’ but couldn’t take our own beverages??
 They want you to purchase from the Hideaway Restaurant/Bar however, they are only open Thurs, Fri and Sat evenings.
 We’re not paying $4 for a beer while we at the pool.
-Sorry.
 Guest who stay at RV Resort should be allowed to bring their own.
 Their excuse?
 ABC laws because the restaurant/bar is right there.
 If this is the case, lower the prices on their beverages.
 At least have pitchers of ice water on the tables.

 Guests for the most part cleaned up after their pets; always a few though who are careless.
 There is a dog walk area however, I’ve heard several dog owners don’t use it because its not mowed and there are snakes.
 Some honored the leash requirement, some didn’t.
 Some would leave their dogs unattended in their RV’s for the day barking.
 No one to report the nuisance to.